dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 | Memory  | DIMM DDR4 Synchronous Registered (Buffered) 2933 MHz (0.3 ns) |
 | Disk | NVMe P4610 1.6TB SFF    |

-- The datasheet for `NVMe P4610` disk can be obtained [here](https://ark.intel.com/content/www/us/en/ark/products/140103/intel-ssd-dc-p4610-series-1-6tb-2-5in-pcie-3-1-x4-3d2-tlc.html).
-The performance specifications mentioned in this datasheet can be used to benchmark against the result of the tests.
+- The datasheet for the storage disk `NVMe P4610` can be obtained [here](https://ark.intel.com/content/www/us/en/ark/products/140103/intel-ssd-dc-p4610-series-1-6tb-2-5in-pcie-3-1-x4-3d2-tlc.html).
+The performance specifications stated in this datasheet can be used to benchmark against the result of the tests.

 ## Architecture

 - The Longhorn performance test was carried out in a Kubernetes cluster with 3 physical nodes connected to each other on the same subnet.
 Each test ran inside the stateful pod that was attached to the storage class backed by the Longhorn persistent volume with replica size 2 and 3.
-- The local attached storage performance test was carried out directly on the operating system of the server.
+- The local attached storage performance test was carried out directly on the operating system of the physical server.

 ![](../../assets/images/longhorn/bench5.png)

 ## Storage Performance Tool

-- `fio` tool using different block size (bs) and IOdepth as illustrated in the following table.
-Part of the tests were performed based on random read/write and the rest were based on 100% read/write operation.
+- `fio` is used as the storage performance tool using different block size (bs) and IOdepth as illustrated in the following table.
+Part of the tests were performed based on random 50% read and 50% write (files scattered around the disk).
+The rest were based on sequential 100% read and 100% write operations.

 | Block Size (bs)      | IOdepth         |
 |:-------------|:------------------|